mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/hw04-data-manipulation-cheatsheet-thibodeau-mylinh.md

 (3) STACK
 ---------

-Objective: display split\_resh in a way such that all possible gene.type-expression pairs are displayed in col1 and col2, which col3 returns the count of such pairs (Nrows)
+-   objective: display split\_resh in a way such that all possible gene.type-expression pairs are displayed in col1 and col2, which col3 returns the count of such pairs (Nrows)

 ### Tidyr